Femtonics/FemtoAPI/README.md

 # FemtoAPI - Analysis, programming tool, automation

-## Programming Femtonics microscopes: Femto-API
+## Programming Femtonics microscopes: FemtoAPI

 The Femto-API (Application Programming Interface) enables you to remote-control your FEMTOSmart microscope.
 It serves as a programmable client-server user interface to the FEMTOSmart software,